 Government guidelines on alcohol units

-But the size of the glass and type of alcohol affects the number of units, so it’s best to check the guidelines at Alcohol Change UK.
+But the size of the glass and type of alcohol affects the number of units, so it’s best to check how many units are in your drink and the guidelines at Alcohol Change UK.

 Alcohol and hypos